atsipenyuk/stan_pwa/README.md

 CmdStan module for meson decay PWA

-Please use the README file provided in the stable branch for more information on this project.
+Please use the README file provided in the
+"stable" branch for more information on this project.